 A Good Man Goes To War written by Steven Moffatt and directed by Peter Boar

 Result: A noisy, empty, expensive spectacular, A Good Man Goes To War is the TV equivalent of a Doctor Who movie and proves to be as fast paced and shallow as I would expect a big screen bonanza to be.
-A few moments of choking emotion aside this is all spectacle and bluster, an average piece of storytelling pretending to be something more epic.
-This is the second episode in a row that hasn’t floated my boat but has concluded on a jaw dropping cliffhanger that has left me with the illusion that I enjoyed it more than I did.
-It is good telly; sensational, glossy and dramatic but its not the sort of Doctor Who that I want to be watching for all the reasons stated above.
+Or at least it did until Moffat pulled off The Day of the Doctor which managed to outclass this effort by managing to put equal weight on plot and characterisation and balancing the complexities of both.
+In comparison A Good Man Goes to War is all sound and fury, signifying not a great deal.
+A few moments of choking emotion aside the content of this episode is mostly spectacle and bluster, an average piece of storytelling pretending to be something more epic but constantly telling us that it is.
+Like The Almost People, this is the second episode in a row that has been lacking but ends on a cliffhanging high that leaves you with the illusion that this is much better than it really is.
+In that respect Moffat is the ultimate magician.
+It is reasonably good telly; sensational and glossy but it's not the sort of Doctor Who that I want to be watching for all the reasons stated above.
 My score is mostly for the terrific production values, some quirky new characters and that phenomenal final scene which ranks up there as one of the best revelatory moments the show has ever given us.
-But then what do I know, Simon and my mum loved it: 5/10
+But then what do I know, my mum loved it: 5/10

 Let’s Kill Hitler written by Steven Moffatt and directed by Richard Senior